Brandon Smith (rugby league): 2025

 On 19 March, the South Sydney Rabbitohs announced that they had signed Smith for the 2026-27 seasons.

 On 7 May, Smith commented publicly on his exit from the Sydney Roosters through the Bye Round Podcast.
 Smith said “Something has happened overnight and my manager rang me this morning and sort of just told me, Everything I’ve read so far, it doesn’t seem like I’m very wanted, “It’s going to be hard to go into training.
 It’s going to be a weird feeling.
 I still have to do that.
 I’m training with the reserve grade side this week, Things have been happening in the background but I haven’t been part of the negotiations.
 It’s not going to happen overnight.
 No one is answering their phone at the moment as well".
 It was reported that South Sydney were willing to pay $180,000 to enact a release clause which would allow Smith to join the club in 2025 and not 2026.

 On 13 May, Smith was officially released by the Sydney Roosters.
 Smith debuted for the South Sydney club in round 18, but was taken from the field after injuring his knee again, he was later ruled out for 4-6 weeks after tearing his MCL.
 Smith made his return to the South Sydney side in their round 23 "Spoon Bowl" match victory against the Gold Coast.
 On 26 August, Smith was charged by Queensland Police with allegedly supplying dangerous drugs and using or disclosing inside knowledge for betting.
 Smith was originally questioned by police on 10 August but was released without charge.
 Smith was ordered to appear at Southport Magistrates Court on 18 September.

 On 18 September, Smith's case was adjourned to the 9 October.
 It was reported that Smith remained silent in court and did not enter a plea.

+On 9 October 2025, Smith's case was adjourned to the 4 December after the court was awaiting a brief of evidence.